 We welcome and encourage applications from judicial clerks.
 For decades, our firm has actively recruited judicial clerks because we value the experience, training, and insights that clerking provides.
 Nearly 50 of our current lawyers are former clerks, who worked at both the trial and appellate levels.

-As one of the nation’s leading law firms – with offices throughout Ohio and in Washington, D.C., Houston, Texas and Pittsburgh, Pennsylvania – Vorys offers a dynamic and high-profile practice to former judicial clerks.
+As one of the nation’s leading law firms – with offices in Ohio, Washington, D.C., Texas, Pennsylvania and California – Vorys offers a dynamic and high-profile practice to former judicial clerks.
 Our core values of excellence, public service, collegiality and teamwork provides the ideal foundation for former judicial clerks to build upon and begin a new phase in their legal career.

 Vorys, Sater, Seymour and Pease LLP is an Equal Opportunity Employer (EOE).